No products in the cart.

 If you are sick of living with a screaming sugar addict and your child is feeling hungry all the time, remember this – you are driving the trolley & paying the bill, not the kids!
 If it doesn’t get into the trolley, it won’t end up in their mouth.

-Start With A Filling Breakfast For Kids: High Protein, Fat & Fibre
+Best Food For Kids At Breakfast: High Protein, Fat & Fibre

-If you’re looking for a filling breakfast for kids, protein, fat & fibre gives a gradual release of energy & keeps their tummies satisfied until break time.
-Eggs are ideal – cooked however you like – boiled, scrambled, poached, fried in butter, coconut or macadamia oil, or best (cause you can add loads of veggies as well) is as an omelette.
+If you’re looking for the best food for kids at breakfast time: a filling breakfast with protein, fat & fibre gives a gradual release of energy & keeps their tummies satisfied until break time.
+Eggs are one of the best food for kids – cooked however you like – boiled, scrambled, poached, fried in butter, coconut or macadamia oil, or best (cause you can add loads of veggies as well) is as an omelette.
 Eggs have so many possibilities!

 Some kids love porridge – make it interesting with toppings / additives like banana & date; apple & cinnamon; peach & vanilla essence; macadamia & coconut; berries & cacao nibs, Blend11 or NeoBlend